-Department of Health website.
-Airlines will not accept passengers bound for destinations within the US without evidence of an onward or return ticket, even if the traveller may be eligible to enter the US under the visa waiver program.
+Airlines will not accept passengers bound for destinations within the United States without evidence of an onward or return ticket, even if the traveller may be eligible to enter the US under its visa waiver program.

 Safety and security

-Petty crime, such as pick-pocketing and bag-snatching is common, especially in Panama City and Colon, at airports, bus terminals and on public transport.
-Violent crime, including armed robbery and muggings, is less common, but does occur throughout Panama.
+Petty crime, such as pickpocketing and bag-snatching is common, especially in Panama City and Colon, at airports, bus terminals and on public transport.
+Violent crime, including armed robbery and muggings, is less common, but occurs throughout Panama.

-Darien Gap beyond Yaviza: do not to travel to the Darien Gap, beyond Yaviza, in southern Panama near the border with Colombia, because of the presence of violent criminal activity, including Colombian guerrilla groups and drug traffickers.
-There have been numerous reports of kidnappings and murders (including of foreigners), armed robberies, injuries from recently-planted landmines, deaths and disappearances in this area.
-The dangerous zone begins at the end of the Pan American highway (at Yaviza, about 230km southeast of Panama City) and ends at the Colombian border.
+Colombian guerrilla groups and drug traffickers are active in Darien Gap in southern Panama, near the border with Colombia.
+There have been numerous reports of kidnappings and murders (including of foreigners), armed robberies, injuries from recently-planted landmines, disappearances and other violent crimes in this area.
+The dangerous zone begins at the end of the Pan American highway (at Yaviza, about 230km southeast of Panama City) and extends to the Colombian border.
 This area includes the Darien National Park and privately owned nature reserves and tourist resorts.

 Civil unrest and political tension